KristenManning/KristenManning.github.io/index.markdown

 	<div class="intro">
 		<div class="content">
 			<p class="heading">
 				Hi there 👋 I'm Kristen.
-I'm a <a href="https://www.linkedin.com/in/kristen-manning-83b266104">software developer and former startup exec</a>.
+I'm a <a href="https://www.linkedin.com/in/kristen-manning-83b266104">software engineer and people leader</a>.
 			</p>
 			<p>
 				As a consultant, I specialize in helping small businesses and early-stage startups to automate their operations, leverage powerful software products and low-code tools, and build prototypes of new products. <b>My work frees up business owners and startup founders to focus on the big picture.</b> Think: "CTO" or "Founding Engineer" on an as-needed basis.
 			</p>
 			<p>
-				I split my time between Midcoast Maine and New York City.
-Most of my work is done remotely, though I'm happy to meet in-person in Maine or NY.
-On-site engagements in other cities may be available upon request.
+				I'm also available for 1:1 coaching
 			</p>
 			<p>
 				<b>Fill out this <a href="https://form.jotform.com/240365810662050">form</a> to request a free consultation</b> or reach out at kristen@kairoiconsulting.com.